 Zombie debt…did you know it's an actual thing?
-Let's discuss what zombie debt is, and how long can a company try to collect a debt from you.
+Let's discuss what zombie debt is, and how long can a collector pursue an old debt from you.

 What is Zombie Debt and Why is it a Problem?